2017.03.02 / updated 2018.10.06 | By Gregory Nagy

 and then from there to Crete and to king Idomeneus

 who was the last of the Achaeans, wearers of bronze tunics, to come back home.’

-This expression ep’ anthrōpous ‘throughout humankind’ is conventionally associated with words referring to remembrance by way of song. [[GN 2016.09.14 via BA 37.]]
+This expression ep’ anthrōpous ‘throughout humankind’ is conventionally associated with words referring to remembrance by way of song.
+See the anchor comment at I.10.213. [[GN 2016.09.14 via BA 37.]]

 Q&T via H24H 9§18

 subject heading(s): menos ‘mental power’; Méntēs and Méntōr; hupo-mnē‑ ‘mentally connect’

 |320 . . .
 Into his heart [thūmos] |321 she [= Athena] had placed mental power [menos] and daring, and she had mentally-connected [hupo-mnē‑] him with his father |322 even more than before.